tweag/ormolu/README.md

   it means that the project follows the path of [`hindent`][hindent] and is very much about printing AST in a particular way.
 * Implementing one “true” formatting style which admits no configuration.
-* Let layout of input source code control layout choices in output.
-This means that the choices between single-line/multi-line layouts in each particular situation are made by user, not by an algorithm.
-This makes the implementation simpler and leaves just enough control to the user while still guaranteeing that the formatted code is stylistically consistent.
+* Let the layout of the input influence the layout choices in the output.
+  This means that the choices between single-line/multi-line layouts in each particular situation are made by the user, not by an algorithm.
+This makes the implementation simpler and leaves some control to the user while still guaranteeing that the formatted code is stylistically consistent.
 * Idempotency: formatting already formatted code doesn't change it.
 * Be well-tested and robust to the point that it can be used in large projects without exposing unfortunate, disappointing bugs here and there.